Tokyo MX: History

 The station suffered in its first years for a poor signal and heavy management disputes.
 Some of the shareholders lacked any kind of TV broadcasting experience, and scandals arose over the operation and shareholding structure of the broadcaster.
 Additionally, its analog signal from Tokyo Tower did not cover the entire region, with its signal being poor in the eastern-most parts of the city.
 As the struggles continued, Muraki resigned in June 1996, and station VP and General Manager Kazuo Kinumura was dismissed that following August.
 In September, the station's Programming Committee resigned.
 Shortly thereafter, and in the wake of the Asian financial crisis, the station began to suffer from serious economic problems.

-The crisis began to be sorted by June of 1997, after FM Tokyo stepped up and bought a controlling stake in the broadcaster.
+The crisis began to be sorted by June 1997, after FM Tokyo stepped up and bought a controlling stake in the broadcaster.
 As part of the transaction, FM Tokyo's president Wataru Goto and Odakyu Electric Railway chairman Tsutomu Shimizu were appointed as president and vice president.
 Goto and Shimizu decided to drop the ambitious news format and reposition the channel as a more generalist broadcaster with a strong local focus.
 Although news programming was retained, albeit in a reduced form and in a more traditional format, the station began adding more entertainment programming, including locally oriented variety shows and coverage of local sports, as well as late-night anime, and infomercials during off-peak timeslots.
 This improved the station's ratings and finances, and the company became profitable by 2002.

 The service was relayed nationwide as part of the now-defunct DirecTV service from April 1998 to September 2000, when its services ended.